PROGRESSIAGLOBALGROUP/citizen-reports/docs/EXECUTIVE_SUMMARY_CLASS_MUNDIAL_2025-11-04.md

 # Executive Summary: "Class Mundial" Transformation ✨
-**Jantetelco Civic-Tech Platform - November 2025**
+**citizen-reports Civic-Tech Platform - November 2025**

 ---

 ## 🎯 What Was Done

-Over the past two days, the Jantetelco platform received a **complete visual and design system overhaul**, transforming it from a functional application into a **professional, government-grade tool** that's ready for mayors and municipal officials.
+Over the past two days, the citizen-reports platform received a **complete visual and design system overhaul**, transforming it from a functional application into a **professional, government-grade tool** that's ready for mayors and municipal officials.

 ### Before
 - ❌ Inconsistent styling across panels